🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

-It’s also important to use material has been recently dried and cured.
-The flowers should be dried for about two weeks (until the stems “snap” when broken) and then cured in sealed jars for a week or two more.
-Long-cured bud is not the ideal material, since an extended cure can lead to excessive oxidation, which will result in darker color.
+It’s important to use material that has been recently dried and cured.
+The flowers should be dried and only slightly cured, just to get the moisture level in the flowers to be around 62% relative humidity.
+An extended dry and cure can lead to excessive oxidation, which will result in darker color.

-For pressing temperature, consider a target of between 180 and 220 degrees.
-Higher temperatures than this tend to result in darker rosin, and you’ll likely be vaporizing away valuable terpenes as well.
+The other main factor for rosin clarity is pressing temperature.
+Higher temperatures often result in darker rosin.
 As a rule of thumb, pressing at lower temps will help increase rosin clarity, with a tradeoff of slightly decreased yields.
 If you want to increase yields with higher temps, plan on seeing a slightly darker product.